salim-raji/text-search/README.md

 # text-search
 Steps to run the files: <br/>
-Create a file on VSCODE.
+Create a file on VSCODE.<br/>
-Open Terminal.
+Open Terminal. <br/>
-run: npm create vite@latest my-react-app --template react choose React then Javascript
+run: npm create vite@latest my-react-app --template react <br/>
+choose React then Javascript <br/>
-run: cd my-react-app
+run: cd my-react-app <br/>
-run: npm install
+run: npm install <br/>
-run: npm run dev
+run: npm run dev <br/>

-copy and paste the localhost given to a browser
+copy and paste the localhost given to a browser <br/>

-Replace the exisiting files in the src folder with the ones in the repository and save.
+Replace the exisiting files in the src folder with the ones in the repository and save. <br/>